ahbalbaid/Project_2024-15/Report.md

 ##### **Sort Validation**

-- **Max**: The maximum time for validating the sorted array remained flat as the number of processors increased.
+- **Max**: The time it took to validate the sorted arrays stayed consistent as the processor count went up.

     ![Sort Validation Max Log Scale](./radixsort/final_trial/random_array/plot/max/sort_validation_log.png)

 ##### **Whole Function**
-The whole function performance showed improvement in execution time as processors increased, especially for larger arrays.
+The whole function performed better as more processors were added, particularly with bigger arrays.

-- **Max**: The maximum execution time was seen with the largest arrays and lower processor counts, with marginal improvements beyond a certain processor communication threshold.
+- **Max**: The max execution time was highest with the biggest arrays and fewer processors, but after a certain point, adding more processors didn't help much.

     - **Log Scale**: